 The more practice a child has at acknowledging and recognising their feelings, using different coping techniques and appropriate communication strategies, the more relaxed and content they can be knowing that they have the skills to cope.
 A child who can identify his own emotions is more likely to be able to identify the emotions of others.
 Children who can see a situation from the view point of others are more able to engage in problem-solving and other social activities.

+This guide is available as a free downloaded using the link below.
 The guide for this topic also covers the information in our post Understanding feelings and emotional intelligence.